Solo Pianist - Diary entries

 Rachmaninoff's role: Concerto Soloist and Solo Pianist

-Notes: Satina indicates that this was the first performance of the Prelude in C sharp minor, op.
+Notes: Satina indicated that this was the first performance of the Prelude in C sharp minor, op.
 3, no. 2.
-The concert was the ‘18th Symphony Concert' at the Electrical Exhibit in Moscow.
-Satina notes the exact order of the program remains unknown, and that the details of works were copied from a review published in the journal ‘Artist’.
-In her 'reminiscence' of Rachmaninoff ('Vospominania'), Natalia - his wife - indicates that it was at this concert that she first heard him perform on the piano.
+The concert was the ‘18th Symphony Concert' at the Electrical Exhibition in Moscow.
+Satina noted the exact order of the program was unknown, and that the details of works were copied from a review published in the journal ‘Artist’.
+In her 'reminiscence' of Rachmaninoff ('Vospominania'), Natalia - his wife - indicated that it was at this concert that she first heard him perform.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 December 28 1892 (Julian calendar)